claudiuo/arduino/readme.md

-Arduino projects (from my Linux Mint computer)
+Arduino projects (from my Linux Mint computer) - from the dropbox/arduino/sketchbook folder.